CyVerse-learning-materials/foss-2020/reproducible_science/GitHub.rst

 Can delete repo under "Settings" -> "Options"

 **Command Line**

-1. Locate local folder / directory titled "Lab"
+1. Locate or create a local folder / directory structure titled "Lab"

 .. code-block:: bash

-   cd path/to/location
+   cd
-   mkdir <folder_name>
+   mkdir -p github/lab
-   cd <folder_name>
+   cd github/lab

-2. Add to GitHub
+2. Initialize folder as a repository with ``git``

 .. code-block:: bash

    git init
-   echo "This is a test repo" >> README.md #append to file git add . #add all the files git commit -m "initial project"
+   echo "This is a test repo" >> README.md #append to file git add . #add all the files in the current directory git commit -m "initial project"

 ..
 NOTE::